 How to Succeed on GRE/GMAT Exams

-Prospective master’s students can demonstrate core-competency in key data science skills by scoring in at least the 85th percentile of the GRE and/or GMAT exams.
-Previous students who have taken these exams recommend working sample math problems from the practice resources until the methodology of solving the different types of problems becomes second nature.
+Prospective master’s students can demonstrate core competency in key data science skills by scoring in at least the 85th percentile of the GRE and/or GMAT exams.
+Students who have previously taken these exams recommend working sample math problems from the practice resources until the methodology of solving the different types of problems becomes second nature.

-GRE – The Graduate Record Exam (GRE) revised general test’s quantitative reasoning section evaluates the following:
+GRE – The Graduate Record Exam (GRE) contains a quantitative reasoning section that evaluates the following: